Health Benefits of Noni Juice?

 Everywhere I look, I see spam for Tahitian Noni Juice.
-People spam the comments sections of Health Diaries with noni juice ads.
+People spam the comments sections of Eat This! with noni juice ads.
 Whenever something is marketed in such a way, I get suspicious.
-So I decided to do some research and see if there are any real health benefits of noni juice or if it's all just multi-level marketing hype.
+So I decided to do some research and see if there are any real health benefits of noni juice or if it’s all just multi-level marketing hype.

 When you search Google for noni juice, a bunch of sites selling the product come up.
 You have to wade through those sites to get to the real info.
 I managed to find some real information buried among the hype.